yoav7000/Central-ci-cd/README.md

       GITOPS_REPO_TOKEN: ${{ secrets.GITOPS_REPO_TOKEN }}
 ```

 This workflow will automatically trigger upon creating a pull request to the `main` branch.
-After manual approval, it will deploy the app to the **dev** and **staging** environments.
+After manual approval through GitHub Action environments, it will deploy the app to the **dev** and **staging** environments.

 ### 2. Production CI/CD Workflow